 How to leverage the climate turning point

-Back-casting from 20-year, 10-year, and 5-year time-horizons, working groups should put forward a concise, action-oriented 2-year Strategy for meeting relevant needs by 2020.
+Back-casting from 20-year, 10-year, and 5-year time-horizons, working groups should put forward a concise, action-oriented 2-year strategy for getting up to speed on time.

 Aim to include:

 - Preferred targets from the 20, 10 and 5-year segments of the visioning process.

 - Financial needs — levels and incentives.

 - Local enterprise aims and support mechanisms.
 (Will new kinds of businesses be needed?
 Will they be small, local businesses?)

 - New modes of sharing data, best-practice information, and clean technology.

 Making the 2-year strategy real

 In order to make sure your 20-year future visioning process provides actionable intelligence to decision-makers at the international and national levels, identify 3 to 5 specific actions that participating stakeholders recommend be taken in the immediate short term to make the proposed 2-year strategy a transformational reality.

 For instance: If you aim to have EV charging stations space at most 20 miles apart: